kiloutyg/docauposte2/README.md

 6 - Be sure to put the correct role.

+7 - Run a CHMOD command on the app folder to be sure to stay in control of every file.

-7 - At this point you can begin to configure the App depending on your need.
+8 - At this point you can begin to configure the App depending on your need.

 ### Run With Docker.